hci-a-if-its-2019/assignment-3-dandynaufaldi/README.md

 > If it is the same as previous assignments, please mention this, yet go ahead and INCLUDE it again,
 > so we have everything in one place.
 > Note that the evaluation script must include exactly what you plan to say to the participants.
+#### Question
+1. Are you familiar with the concept of e-learning?
+2. Have you used any website for e-learning purpose?
+3. Are you familiar with account creation process in a website?
+If so, how many accounts you have created so far?

+#### Instruction
+1. Open [**itsdaring.id**](https://itsdaring.id/) then create an account.
+2. After creating account, try to sign in then sign out.
+3. Try to find 1 course from Thechnology category especially about Informatics.
+Then read some of its learning materials.
+4. Try to find 2 free course.
+Then, enroll to the courses.
+Then, read some its learning materials.
 ### 3. Transcript
 > Provide a summary of what the participant did and said, and what you did and said.
 > If at some points you have to help the participants, because they cannot figure out what to do,